kimikoesc/kimikoesc.github.io/_posts/2025-05-20-gemini-id-extraction.md

 draft: false
 ---

-Our app requires users to submit personal details such as their name and government-issued ID number (e.g., an IC card or passport).
-Initially, we relied on manual input: a simple text form that users filled out themselves.

-Unsurprisingly, this approach led to significant issues.
-Users frequently entered typos or provided incomplete information.
-In some cases, they abandoned the app entirely due to the friction.
-To improve the onboarding experience and ensure data accuracy, we introduced a new feature: photo-based ID submission.
+How do you KYC?
+Many fintechs need a Know Your Customer step for due diligence, there are many 3rd party services available to perform this but in the age of AI, I was interested to see if they’re still needed.

 ---

-## Why We Use Gemini Instead of 3rd Party OCR Services
+## Why I Use AI Instead of 3rd Party OCR Services

 There are plenty of commercial ID-scanning APIs on the market that offer robust OCR pipelines with validation layers and fraud detection.
 However, most of them are paid services, and costs can ramp up quickly, especially at scale.

-We decided to build our own ID extraction pipeline using [Gemini](https://ai.google.dev/gemini-api/docs) instead.
-It offered us more control, flexibility, and most importantly, cost-efficiency.
-Our infrastructure is optimized for latency and cost, and we found Gemini's image understanding capabilities were strong enough to justify building a lightweight in-house solution.
+I decided to build my own ID extraction pipeline using AI instead.
+It offered more control, flexibility, and most importantly, cost-efficiency.

 ---

+## Why Gemini

+Gemini is a great fit for ID extraction thanks to its combination of vision and language capabilities, structured output, and low overhead.

+- **Image + Language Understanding** – Gemini can [analyze ID images](https://ai.google.dev/gemini-api/docs/image-understanding) and extract structured information in one step, without needing a separate OCR layer.
+- **Native JSON Output** – With structured output, we skip brittle text parsing and get clean, ready-to-use data directly from the model.
+- **Simple and Scalable** – No vendor lock-in or per-scan fees — just a flexible, prompt-based approach that scales with usage.

+---

 ## ID Extraction Using Gemini + Structured Output

 We send the uploaded image of the ID to Gemini, along with a short instruction prompt.
-Rather than parsing the response ourselves from raw text, we use **structured output** with a predefined JSON schema.
+Rather than parsing the response from raw text, we use **structured output** with a predefined JSON schema.
 Here's why this matters:

 - **Reduced token usage** – Using `ResponseSchema` saves tokens compared to crafting long, example-heavy prompts.
 - **Cleaner integration** – We get ready-to-parse data without relying on brittle string parsing.